eclipse-archived/smarthome/extensions/binding/org.eclipse.smarthome.binding.mqtt.generic/README.md

   - For an output of *23.05.1995* use "%1$**td**.%1$**tm**.%1$**tY**".
   - For an output of *23:15* use "%1$**tH**:%1$**tM**".

+## Troubleshooting

+* If you get the error "No MQTT client": Please update your installation.
+* If you use the Mosquitto broker: Please be aware that there is a relatively low setting for retained messages.
+At some point messages will just not being delivered
+  anymore: Change the setting

 ## Examples

 Have a look at the following textual examples.